eclipse/kuksa.val/doc/protocol.md

 because `*` in  path matches only a single element.

-A wildcard at the end of a path, does recurese, i.e.
+A wildcard at the end of a path, does recurse, i.e.

 ```json
 {